genesiscommunitysuccess/docs/docs/00_fuse/02_quick-start/02_create_project.md

 Congratulations, the local environment is now ready to build applications.
 We have:

-- Created a new Flow seed project
+- Created a new Fuse seed project
 - Configured our seed
 - Configured our application defaults